The Taddy Year

 “Well, you’re certainly not alone.
 Taddy seems to love the snow as much as you, but Brittany’s are well-suited to cold weather.
 Why don’t you go upstairs, get dressed and put on that snow suit hanging in your closet.
 I'll put Taddy in his kennel run out back.
 I still have more shoveling to do in the front of the house.
 By the way, your snow sled is ready and waiting for you,” he said, motioning to the back porch beyond the kitchen door.

 “Ohhh…thank you!”
-Her face lit up and she gave she father a quick hug.
+Maggie's face lit up and she gave she father a quick hug.

 Papa watched her run into the hallway and up the stairs to her bedroom before he called out to Taddy.
 “Come on boy!”
 He heard the slow, resolute steps of the spaniel as he made his way up the steps and into the kitchen.
 At twenty-five pounds, he was the runt of his litter but athletic and sturdily built with long legs characteristic of his breed.
 His coat was snow white with splash-patterns of brownish-red, almost the same color as Maggie’s red hair and freckles.
 He ambled his way over to his master and looked up at him with expressive amber eyes that asked a question.